donejs/donejs/docs/guides/generator.md

 In this guide you will create your own version of [donejs-jshint](https://www.npmjs.com/package/donejs-jshint), a DoneJS generator that adds:

 - [JSHint](http://jshint.com/), a JavaScript code quality tool
-- An [.editorconfig](http://editorconfig.org/) file which helps text editors and IDEs to define and maintain a consistent coding style.
+- A [.editorconfig](http://editorconfig.org/) file which helps text editors and IDEs to define and maintain a consistent coding style.

 It will also update the `npm test` script to run JSHint with our tests.
 You can find the code in the [donejs-jshint](https://github.com/donejs/donejs-jshint) repository.
 We can run the generator with: